Search and Hit Enter

 Hemp protein

-Hemp protein hasn’t been tested by Monash at the time of writing.
+Hemp protein hasn’t been tested by Monash as of November 2025.
 However, hemp seeds have been tested, and are considered low FODMAP in 20g (2 tablespoon) serves.
 I use a tablespoon of hemp seeds in these low FODMAP overnight oats for a bit of texture and protein.
 If you use hemp protein, simply omit the hemp seeds.

 An aerial image of a bowl of low FODMAP overnight oats topped with caramelised bananas and fresh blueberries.
 The bowl sits on a wooden table and a denim blue linen tablecloth.
 A hand sticks a spoon into the bowl from the bottom left hand side